Nebraska | Locum Tenens Travel Lifestyle

 REVIEW OUR JOB LISTINGS

-Travel to Nebraska for your next locum tenens assignment!
-Our client is looking for a dentist to begin coverage immediately.
-Hours include 7:30a – 4:30p and other similar shifts from Mondays – Fridays.
-The selected locum will be handling crowns, bridges, fillings, extractions, hygiene checks, and other general dentistry procedures....
+Nebraska is the site of your next locum tenens opportunity!
+Our client is looking for a nurse practitioner specializing in family practice to begin coverage immediately.
+Hours include 8a - 4:30p shifts from Mondays - Fridays.
+The selected locum will be handling colds, fevers, physicals, diabetes, hypertension, and other family...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING NEBRASKA AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST